konradszatantink/tink-kip/README.md

 - run docker compose
 - to create topics / acls edit /julie/files/topology.yaml and run /julie/run_julie.sh (you can test if it created your topics either with kafka tools included or list_topics.sh)
-- produce some records with /kafka-rest/kafka-produce-json.http
+- produce some  json records with /kafka-rest/json/kafka-produce.http or produce some proto records register schema with /kafka-rest/proto/register-schema/http and then use /kafka-rest/proto/kafka-produce.http
-- consume them with flow of requests kafka-create-consumer.http -> kafka-create-subscription.http ->  kafka-consume-json.http (may need to run it twice due to rest proxy architecture)
+- consume them with flow of requests kafka-create-consumer.http -> kafka-create-subscription.http ->  kafka-consume-json.http (may need to run it twice due to rest proxy architecture) either from json or proto directory
 - delete consumer with kafka-delete-consumer.http

 ### Useful link